 Joe is a member of Jazz/Alt-Rock band Sefrial, who’s self-titled debut album was released in March 2020 receiving rave reviews from some of Europes top Jazz publications.
 This includes London Jazz News who said - “Splendidly moody … fascinating instrumental music that fans of Get the Blessing or Polar Bear might relish, and make an equally strong impression.
 There are hooks, interesting textures, adroit changes of pace, and unflashily excellent playing … a band to look out for.”

 Since 2008, he has taught both one-to-one and group lessons, as well as in schools.
-In 2012 he recorded 6 video lesson series for Pro Music Tutor, alongside Pee Wee Ellis (James Brown, Van Morrison) and Micky Moody (Whitesnake).
+In 2012 he recorded 6 video lesson series for Pro Music Tutor, alongside artists such as Pee Wee Ellis (James Brown, Van Morrison) and Micky Moody (Whitesnake).